-- 8.2.5 1.
-Only original standard voltage (12 Volt) is admitted for the start of the SST 200 Engine (in respect of the rule) - 2.
-For SST 200 Engine, only original standard reed valve from engine manufacturer is allowed (in respect of the rule) - 3.
-The Pin Plug connection wire and cover of the ECU (Electronic control units) of the SST 200 Engine is an integral part of the SST 200 Engine; only original standard from manufacturer is allowed (in respect of the rules).
+8.2.5 1.
+Only original standard voltage (12 Volt) is admitted for the start of the SST 200 Engine (in respect of the rule)

+2. For SST 200 Engine, only original standard reed valve from engine manufacturer is allowed (in respect of the rule)

+3. The Pin Plug connection wire and cover of the ECU (Electronic control units) of the SST 200 Engine is an integral part of the SST 200 Engine; only original standard from manufacturer is allowed.